DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - NIST defines the penetration testing process as consisting of four phases: PIAR 🟡
     - 🚡**planning**: includes agreement on the scope of the test and the rules of engagement
         - ensures that both the testing team and management are in agreement about the nature of the test and that it is explicitly authorized
+        - determining how vulnerability data should be stored and sent is critical becuase penetration test reports often include information that could result in additional exposure if they were accidentally released or stolen.
     - 🚡**information gathering and discovery**: uses manual and automated tools to collect information about the target environment
         - basic reconnaissance (website mapping)
+        - Discovery can include both active and passive discovery.
+        - Port scanning is commonly done during discovery to assess what services the target provides, and nmap is one of the most popular tools used for this purpose.
-        - network discovery
+        - network discovery e.g using nmap
-        - testers probe for system weaknesses using network, web and db vuln scans
+        - testers probe for system weaknesses using network, web and db vuln scans e.g Nessus and Nikto
     - 🚡**attack**: seeks to use manual and automated exploit tools to attempt to defeat system security
         - step where pen testing goes beyond vuln scanning as vuln scans don’t attempt to actually exploit detected vulns
+        - e.g John, Metasploit
     - 🚡**reporting**: summarizes the results of the pen testing and makes recommendations for improvements to system security
     - tests are normally categorized into three groups:
         - 🔴**white-box penetration test (crystal)**: